-https://hr.wisc.edu/policies/gapp/
+Please see https://hr.wisc.edu/policies/gapp/ for policies and procedures for Project (PA) Teaching (TA) and Research (RA) Assistants.

 RA Appointment Policies

 A research assistant is a UW-Madison graduate student working towards a Master's or Ph.D. degree.
 An appointment as a research assistant is appropriate if the activity performed by the research assistant is primarily for the benefit of the individual's course of study and research and directly applicable to the individual's thesis or dissertation.
 Tasks which are irrelevant or unnecessary to the appointee's academic program or repetitive beyond that which is necessary to achieve excellence in the activity are not appropriate for an individual appointed as a research assistant.